SchweizerischeBundesbahnen/api-principles/docs/index.md

 Applications and their data are very valuable assets.
 Every team must publish it's business capabilities and data over well defined APIs using the [synchronous](synchronousdesign/synchronousdesign.md) or [asynchronous](asynchronousdesign/asynchronousdesign.md) pattern.
 APIs are accessible, well documented and designed with consumer oriented focus.

-The owner and master of data assets must always be clearly defined.
+The owner and master of data assets must always be clearly defined and well know to both sides of a dependency.

 ### We reuse existing APIs from the API Repository
 Before building up a new dependency between applications and teams, we check for existing capabilities in the [API Repository](https://developer.sbb.ch).